Information for Employers

 Employers in England can use their levy contributions to pay for training apprentices.

 Unspent funds in an employer’s digital account will expire after 24 months.
 Basically, it's a use it or lose it situation!

 Employers that pay the levy will also receive a 10% top-up from Government to their total monthly contributions in England.

 Will there be any extra financial support?

-Employers who take on an apprentice aged 16-18 will receive an incentive to help meet the extra costs of employing them.
-The incentive amount will depend on the Standard that the apprentice is training towards.
+Employers who take on an apprentice aged 16-18 will receive an incentive or additional payment to help meet the extra costs of employing them.

 The same additional payment will be made to employers who take on disadvantaged apprentices aged 19-24 (for example those with an education and healthcare plan provided by the local authority or those who have been in local authority care).